-On June 5, 2023, we issued an aggregate of 3,044,152 shares of Common Stock to certain members of the Sponsor in exchange for increasing the duration of their lockup period with respect to all securities of the Company owned by such members.
+On June 5, 2023, we issued an aggregate of 3,044,152 shares of Common Stock (the "Lockup Extension Shares") to certain investors in a private placement (including to certain members of the Sponsor) in exchange for increasing the duration of their lockup period until July 31, 2023 with respect to an aggregate of 1,977,749 shares of Common Stock underlying all securities of the Company held by such investors.
+The Lockup Extension Shares are not subject to the lockup extension but are subject to Securities Act restrictions.

-Engagement Letter (s)
+Engagement Letter(s)

-On January 19, 2023, in connection with our Best Efforts Offering, we entered into an engagement letter with A.G.P/Alliance Global Partners ("A.G.P."), pursuant to which we have agreed to pay A.G.P., as placement agent, a cash fee equal to 6.0% of the aggregate purchase price paid by each purchaser of securities sold in a prospective offering and to reimburse A.G.P. for up to an aggregate of \$100,000 for certain expenses incurred in connection with such offering.
+On January 19, 2023, in connection with our Best Efforts Offering, we entered into an engagement letter with A.G.P/Alliance Global Partners ("A.G.P."), which at the time beneficially owned over 5% of our common stock, pursuant to which we paid A.G.P., as placement agent, a cash fee equal to 4.0% of the aggregate purchase price paid by each purchaser of securities sold in such offering and reimbursed A.G.P. \$100,000 for certain expenses incurred in connection with such offering.
 A.G.P. also previously served as the underwriter of our IPO and the placement agent for the PIPE, as further described below under "Pre-Business Combination Related Party Transactions of Larkspur."